dscmbm/StudyPods-v3.0/SP0315/Readme.md

   Team Member1:

-    What have you done in the week:
-    Blockers/Challenegs you have faced:
+    What have you done in the week:python and related libraries and some algorithms Blockers/Challenegs you have faced:how to start and in algorithms

   Team Member2:

-    What have you done in the week:
-    Blockers/Challenegs you have faced:
+    What have you done in the week:python and libraries Blockers/Challenegs you have faced:installing pycharm

   Team Member3:

-    What have you done in the week:
-    Blockers/Challenegs you have faced:
+    What have you done in the week:python Blockers/Challenegs you have faced:

   Team Member4:

-    What have you done in the week:
-    Blockers/Challenegs you have faced:
+    What have you done in the week:python Blockers/Challenegs you have faced:
 ```